Cancel anytime

 Market Risk

-This ETF is suitable for long-term investors or passive index followers looking for exposure to investment-grade securitized debt.
+The ETF is suitable for long-term investors seeking stable income and moderate risk, or for passive index followers wanting exposure to the securitized debt market.

 Summary